jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

   - DOEID (`id`)
   - BRRWT1-BRRWT96

 ### Step 4 - Point Estimates

 Steps 1-3 are the initial phase of almost every analysis.
 Now, you're ready to begin the analytic tasks.
 These will tend to differ between analyses.

-In this analysis, the first step is to form point estimates of the average national day with someone home and night temperatures.
-Do that by forming weighted (NWEIGHT/`weight`) means of these temperatures (TEMPHOME/`temp_home`, TEMNITE/`temp_night`) by group (EQUIPMUSE/`therm`).
+In this analysis, the first step is to form point estimates of the average national home temperatures in two situations: during the day with someone home and at night.
+We Do that by forming weighted (NWEIGHT/`weight`) means of these temperatures (TEMPHOME/`temp_home`, TEMNITE/`temp_night`) by group (EQUIPMUSE/`therm`).